This is the best long-term investment vehicle in 2023

 Bonds is actually a rather broad term and covers a total world market value estimated at around $120 trillion.
 The return usually correlates with the expected risk - for instance, Swiss government bonds give a significantly lower return than those issued by the likes of Venezuela or Zimbabwe.
 Simply because the risk of a debt default (and thereby a loss of the invested capital) is significantly lower in a country like Switzerland, than in young and rocky economies like Venezuela or Zimbabwe.
 Bonds have in average returned 3.6% annually between 1802 and 2012.

 It's not uncommon that a piece of real estate becomes the greatest investment of your life as a private investor - simply because it's the asset you pour the largest amount of money into.
-Even though we don't always perceive it as an investment, it may result in life-changing gains, as the price of real estate has only gone one way in a historical perspective.
-The fact that private investments in real estate are often geared only accelerate the size of the returns.
+Even though we don't always see it as an investment, it may result in life-changing gains, as the price of real estate has only gone one way in a historical perspective.
+The fact that private investments in real estate are often geared just accelerates the size of the returns.

 Aside from buying actual properties, an easier way to gain exposure to real estate as an investor is through REITs (Real Estate Investment Trusts).
 REITs can be compared to mutual funds for stocks, but only for real estate.
 The average annual return of real estate has been around 4.0% adjusted for inflation.